myprivacydistro/RBPiServer/README.md

 # My privacy oriented RBPiServer
-Server for home deployment of Nextcloud (and more?) on a raspbian based system.
+Server for home deployment of Nextcloud (and more?) on a rasp os lite based system.